ErmaRobot/ctf/README.md

 # SPOILER ALERT

-I have had many troubles trying to complete some of these challenges myself.
+I have had many troubles trying to complete these challenges myself.
 Looking up info for how to overcome them is natural, but don't cheat!
 There are answers ahead.
 These challenges can be like trick questions or riddles.
 Once you know the answer you will never forget.
 Always try your best and compete with honor!